nikita-volkov/lawful-conversions/README.md

 # Patterns

-This library captures three patterns of bidirectionaly mapping with lawful typeclasses organized in a simple layered hierarchy adding stricter laws on each level.
+This library captures three patterns of bidirectional mapping.
+It provides lawful typeclasses organized in a simple layered hierarchy which each layer exibiting stricter laws.

 ## 1. `IsSome`: Smart constructor pattern

-## 2. `IsAll`: Lossy conversion
+## 2. `IsMany`: Lossy conversion

 ## 3. `Is`: Isomorphism